 She counsels developers in evolving flexible legal structures, preparing governing documentation, and filing documentation with the appropriate governmental agencies for the sale of lots and units, including compliance with the Florida Condominium Act and the Interstate Land Sales Full Disclosure Act (ILSA).

 Peggy regularly advises clients on legal and operational aspects of hotel and resort condominiums and timeshare projects.
-She also offers guidance on operating community associations and making and defending construction defect claims, conducting meetings of members and of directors, and negotiating resolution of disputes between developers and associations.
+She also offers guidance on operating community associations and making and defending construction defect claims, conducting meetings of members and of directors, and resolving disputes with developers, unit owners, other associations and property owners.

 Peggy has particular expertise in termination of condominiums having chaired or participated in the subcommittees responsible for drafting proposed statutory revisions to the termination provisions in the Florida Condominium Act and represented clients in pursuing efficient and effective termination strategies.